-Paramagpy is a python module and can be imported into a scripting environment.
-The module is split into 4 major submodules. (i) The 'metal' submodule deals with the paramagnetic centre, tensor representations and methods for calculating PCS, RDC, PRE and CCR values. (ii) The 'protein' submodule handles the atomic coordinates from the PDB file and CSA tensor definitions. (iii) The 'dataparse' submodule manages the reading and writing of data files. (iv) The 'fit' submodule contains functions for fitting tensors to experimental data.
-An example script for fitting of a $\Delta \chi$ tensor to experimental PCS data for calbindin D{9k} is shown in Figure 3.
-It uses only 9 lines of code.
-Some more advanced features of paramagpy, such as fitting of power spectral density tensors in equation 15 and 16 are only available in the scripted environment.
+and CSA-tensor definitions. (iii) The "dataparse" submodule manages the reading and writing of data files. (iv) The "fit" submodule contains functions for fitting tensors to experimental data.
+An example script for fitting of a $\Delta \chi$ tensor to experimental PCS data for calbindin D9k is shown in Fig. 3.
+It uses only nine lines of code.
+Some more advanced features of Paramagpy, such as fitting of power spectral density tensors in Eqs.
+(15) and (16), are only available in the scripted environment.
 The scripted environment also offers control over which parameters are included for fitting routines and allows calculations for coordinates other than PDB formats.